Triangle of Sadness: Plot

 Carl and Yaya are invited on a luxury cruise aboard a superyacht in exchange for its social media promotion.
-Among the wealthy guests are the Russian oligarch Dimitry and his wife Vera; the elderly couple Clementine and Winston, who have made their fortune manufacturing weapons; Therese, a wheelchair user only capable of speaking a single sentence in German following a stroke; and Jarmo, a lonely tech millionaire who flirts with Yaya.
+Among the wealthy guests are the Russian oligarch Dimitry and his wife Vera; the elderly couple Clementine and Winston, who have made their fortune manufacturing grenades and other weapons; Therese, a wheelchair user only capable of speaking a single phrase in German (in den Wolken, i.e. "in the clouds") following a stroke; and Jarmo, a lonely tech millionaire who flirts with Yaya.
 The guests luxuriate on the yacht, oblivious to the crew working to meet their every need and whim.
 The head of staff, Paula, demands they obey the guests' absurd requests, including having every crew member swim in the sea.
 The kitchen crew is ordered to swim as well, despite the chef warning that the food will go bad.
 Carl complains to Paula about a crew member whom Yaya finds attractive, inadvertently getting the man fired.
 Meanwhile, the yacht's captain, Thomas Smith, spends his time drunk in his cabin.

-Paula gets Thomas to sober up and attend the captain's dinner as the yacht passes through a storm.
-Several guests become violently seasick, vomit or have diarrhea, possibly due to the food, and panic breaks out.
-The drunken Thomas and Dimitry debate in favor of communism and capitalism, respectively, over the intercom.
+Against Paula's advice, Thomas schedules the captain's dinner during a storm.
+Several guests become violently seasick, vomit or have diarrhoea, possibly due to the food, and panic breaks out.
+The drunken Thomas and Dimitry debate in favour of communism and capitalism, respectively, over the intercom.
 Several guests are injured as the storm tosses the ship, the sewage floods, and the power goes out.
-When morning arrives, pirates attack, killing Clementine and Winston with a grenade and capsizing the yacht.
+When morning arrives, pirates attack, killing Clementine and Winston with a grenade and sinking the yacht.